AdobeDocs/developer-distribute/src/pages/overview/guides/submission/overview copy.md

 ### Plugin information

-The information you add here will be made public to users via Adobe's marketplace surfaces once your plugin is approved.
+The information you add here will be made public to users via Adobe's Marketplace surfaces once your plugin is approved.
 An list of some of the types of metadata entered here is below:

 - Public plugin name
 - Subtitle